act-framework/act/docs/react/jsx-vs-json.md

 ##### Act

-In Act, all views are defined in a JSON format.
+In Act, all views are defined in a - sort of! – JSON format.
 This is the syntax for a tag:

 ```js
 [tagName, attributes, children]